mish-chan/gundam_linux-rice/README.md

 <img src = "https://github.com/mish-chan/gundam_linux-rice/blob/main/Design%20System/base%20colors.png" alt = "base colors used">

 ------------------------------
-<h3>Disclaimer about the GTX Theme</h3>
+<h3>About the GTX Theme</h3>

+I created a GTX Theme 3 with Themix, but for some reason Github refuses to let me upload it :(

+So try creating your own!
+Mine sucks poo poo anyways :((

-I only created a GTX-Theme 3, this means that the theme does not translate onto Nautilus.
-If you used Nemo, I'm sorry the theme is kind of ugly there!
-However, it looks very nice on Firefox.
+Since Themix only goes up to GTX-Theme 3, this means if you do make a theme this way, it does not translate onto Nautilus.